GUMBOOT FRIDAY

 • SWRB – Social Workers Registration Board Kāhui Whakamana Tauwhiro.

 Counsellors and Therapists on our database are not a recommendation or exhaustive list of available professionals in New Zealand.
+We encourage everyone to do the necessary research to find a practitioner who suits your personal needs.

 We expect all counsellors and therapists on our database to provide I AM HOPE and Gumboot Friday clients with the same quality of service and professionalism as clients who pay directly.